You may have heard the term “Industry 4.0,” but you’re unsure what it is. It is a term used to describe the fourth industrial revolution.

 Technologies such as big data, artificial intelligence, the internet of things, and 3D printing play a role in this latest industrial revolution.

-This is transforming manufacturing and many other industries, making them more efficient and productive.
+This transforms manufacturing and many other industries, making them more efficient and productive.
 It’s also creating new opportunities for businesses and workers alike.

 Industry 4.0 technologies can help businesses improve their products and services and become competitive.
 For workers, these technologies can help them upskill and reskill to keep up with the changing demands of the workforce.
 Ultimately, the fourth industrial revolution is helping to shape a better future for us all.